Useful tips & information

 Back to school for pupils and students

-Prepare the school/university year
+Prepare for the new academic year

 Depending on your annual income and your number of children, you may receive a Start of the school year allowance (Allocation de Rentrée Scolaire – ARS) to help with the rentree expenses.
+CAF (Caisse d’Allocations Familiales) is a French government body that provides subsidies to families.
+This allowance is pais the month of August so that you can face the September expenses.

 This is a great financial help for families, so check out below if you may be entitled to it to send your request ASAP and not miss this opportunity!

-CAF allowance
+CAF

 The thresholds to receive the ARS are:

-The income threshold for 2021 ARS subsidies based on 2019 income and the 31st of July 2021 family situation
+The income threshold for 2023 ARS subsidies based on 2021 income and the 31st of July 2023 family situation

 The number of children to support (between 6 and 18 yo.)